It's predictable: nothing on the Democratic response or any fact checking

 This afternoon's lead editorial in the Wheeling News-Register takes the AP fact checker to task for (how can I delicately put this?) actually checking the facts.
 Here is how the editorial begins:

-One of those "fact check" analyses of presidential candidate Donald Trump's speech on the economy made the limits of such writing . . .
+One of those "fact check" analyses of presidential candidate Donald Trump's speech on the economy made the limits of . . .